-- 1. Annually, the CSL is to complete the Annual Communities/Orders form.
-This form is e-mailed to the superior in Q1 each year and is to be submitted to the Committee on Religious Orders and Communities by March 1. - 2.
+- 1. Annually, the CSL is to complete the $Annual\ Communities/Orders$ form.
+This form is e-mailed to the superior in Q1 each year and is to be submitted - to the Committee on Religious Orders and Communities by March 1. - 2.
 Annually, the CSL should review its listing in the Episcopal Church's 'Red Book.' - 3.
-Bi-annually, we are to update our listing in The Anglican Communities Year Book.
+Bi-annually, we are to update our listing in The Anglican Communities Yearbook.
 The publisher in the United Kingdom will send us a copy of the current listing for us to review and edit.
 The updated copy is to be submitted by the beginning of Q2 each year. - 4.
 Although not required by TEC but consistent with good financial practices, the CSL's Finance Committee recommends that an external financial review be completed every three years beginning in 2022.
 This recommendation was approved by the CSL Council and the superior.
 The CSL council may recommend a special external financial review when a new treasurer is appointed. - B. State Incorporation Registration.
 We are registered as a non-profit corporation in the state of Illinois.
-To maintain this status we must: - 1.
+To maintain this designation, we must: - 1.
 Identify a person who is a resident of Illinois to be a contact person for mail from the Secretary of State's office; or appoint a legal firm to receive and process the forms. - 2.
 Complete the annual corporation registration form and submit it to the secretary of state's office before July 1 with a check to cover the registration fee.
 The form is available on the internet and can be completed by the dean of finance (treasurer) and signed by the superior. - C. Federal Internal Revenue Service.
-We are registered as a 501c.3 tax-exempt nonprofit religious organization.
-To maintain this status, we must complete IRS form 990 (or EZ990 or equivalent e-form) and submit it to the IRS before May 15 each year.
-The form is available on the internet and can be completed by the dean of finance (treasurer) and signed by the superior.
+We are registered as a 501c.3 tax-exempt nonprofit religious organization, and as such we are not required to complete IRS form 990 (or EZ990 or equivalent e-form) and to submit it to the IRS before May 15 each year.

-Appendix 5 - Financial Support for Members
+Appendix 6 - Financial Support for Members

-This is a guide for members and the leadership concerning financial support for:
+This is a guide for members and the leadership concerning financial support\ for:

-- The superior. - For members to meet the convocation attendance requirements. - For members to represent the CSL at national Episcopal or Anglican Church of Canada meetings. - For members attending meetings with other monastic communities and Benedictine interest groups. - Other authorized events and member costs.
+- > The superior, - For members to meet the convocation attendance requirements, - ➤ For members to represent The Companions of St. Luke (CSL) at national Episcopal or Anglican Church of Canada meetings, - For members attending meetings with other monastic communities and Benedictine interest groups, and - Other authorized events and member costs.